Łodzia coat of arms

 Łodzia (obsolete Polish for "boat") is a Polish coat of arms.
 It was used by many noble families of the Kingdom of Poland and the Polish–Lithuanian Commonwealth.
 A variant serves as the coat of arms of the city of Łódź (the city's name literally means "Boat").
-It's a classic example of the so-called canting arms well known in European heraldry as it was borne by the medieval lords de Łodzia (a feudal lordship) and their clan.
+It is a classic example of the so-called canting arms well known in European heraldry as it was borne by the medieval lords de Łodzia (a feudal lordship) and their clan.
 Hence the boat in the shield, clearly alluding to the estate's name literally meaning Boat.
 Coats of Arms in the Polish Lithuanian Commonwealth were a symbol of a heraldic clan.

 History

 Łodzia is one of the oldest Polish coats of arms.
 Its earliest appearance (1303) is on a seal belonging to Wojciech of Krośno, Palatine of Kalisz.
 The first blazon description dates from 1411.

 The first Łodzia coat of arms featured a golden letter M on the shield, and a boat in the crest.
 That version was used by Mikołaj of Łodzia in 1301.
 By 1315, however, all the bearers of the coat of arms had adopted the version used by Wojciech of Krośno.
 Initially the coat of arms had a checkerboard background, which by 1382 had been supplanted by a plain red field.

 Until the 16th century, variously shaped boats were depicted.
 After the publication of Bartosz Paprocki's Herby rycerstwa polskiego (The Coats-of-Arms of Polish Chivalry, 1584), most authors adopted the present version.
 Paprocki was also the first to mention the crest as comprising peacock feathers with boat superimposed.

 The Łodzia coat of arms was used by over 150 families, mostly around Kalisz, Poznań and Sieradz.
 After the Union of Horodło, it was also adopted by several Lithuanian families.